Jenn Pagone, LCPC (IL), LPC (WI)

 Trauma Focused - Equine-Assisted Psychotherapy (TF-EAP)

 Whispering White Horse Stables is an equine-assisted psychotherapy facility that offers trauma focused programs to individuals, couples and families, and groups.
 EMDR and parts work is combined with Natural Lifemanship principles which results in a unique and powerful therapeutic model not offered anywhere else.
-I am a certified professional and trainer for Natural Lifemanship.
+I am an advanced certified professional and trainer for Natural Lifemanship.

 Why Horses?
 A Personal Journey of Growth and Healing